 Philosophie Plant Protein (with the discount code IvyChan10)

 I’m not going to lie.
 I love their cacao magic more than their other products.
 BUT I’m a chocolate person through and through.
 How I use it is this: If I’m making a smoothie, I do NOT blend the cacao magic with the other ingredients.
 This one has cacao nibs in it, and I like the crunchiness it gives to my smoothies or puddings.
 So I add this one the last.
 Plus, it has reishi and maca, two of my favourite products to use for hormone balance.
-Especially if you’re postpartum, believe me, you’re going to need that!
+Especially if you’re postpartum, you might need some rebalancing!
 Oh, don’t forget to use this code for a discount on anything you purchase at Philosophie: IvyChan10

 Yoursuper.com for energy, immunity, and anti-oxidants (use the code SUPER-IVY15 for your discount)

 You might know this by now, especially if you follow me on Instagram or Facebook , but my husband does the Yoursuper detox on a regular basis.
 He loves it!
-I don’t do it only because I’m breastfeeding.
-But I am at least following (or doing my best to follow) the ayurvedic lifestyle/diet, including not eating for at least 12 hours (which isn’t going so well these days!), eating my last meal early, making lunch the most satisfying meal of the day and so on.
+I look forward to it when Im done breastfeeding.
+Currently, I am following (or doing my best to follow) the ayurvedic lifestyle/diet, including not eating for at least 12 hours (which isn’t going so well these days!), eating my last meal early, making lunch the most satisfying meal of the day and so on.
 If you are interested, I highly recommend this book and this one by the same author.

 Anyway, I know what some of you will say: We have our liver for detox, we don’t need additional powders.
-And I promise you, as someone who has been eating *healthy*, mostly whole foods and plant-based for years, even I fall off the wagon more often than not.
-And is it too bad to give our poor organs a break?
-Either way, the reason why I love this company is that EVERYTHING they have is organic, and whole foods.
+As someone who has been eating *healthy*, mostly whole foods and plant-based for years, even I fall off the wagon more often than not, and this off-the wagon period might last so long that the body might need a little push.
+Is it too bad to give our poor organs a break?
+Besides, you can use these mixes simply to add more nutrition to your diet, without doing any kind of detox.
+Either way, the reason why I love this company is that the ingredients are organic, and whole foods.
 No “natural flavours”, no sweeteners, no gums.
 You actually taste the ingredients themselves.
 Even if you don’t do the detox, you might consider investing in the following products I use *every day*: